What is a Bad Credit Score for Business Loans?

 The US Small Business Administration (SBA) oversees the program but doesn’t set a credit score requirement for SBA loans.
 However, you can’t apply directly to the SBA either.

-Instead, small business owners must apply to an approved financial services company, which could be a bank, credit union, or alternative finance facilitator like UCS.
+Instead, small business owners must apply to an approved financial services company, which can be a bank, credit union, or alternative finance facilitator, such as UCS.
 Each lending institution sets its own credit score requirement for an SBA loan.

 Since the SBA partially guarantees the loans, you might think lenders would have looser credit score requirements.
 Unfortunately, most lenders require a higher credit score for SBA loans than most alternative loans.